manish-garodia/manish-garodia/projects/dba-essentials-test/manage-storage-structures/intro-storage-structures/intro-storage-structures.md

 ## Appendix 1: Insights into database storage structures

-The following gives an overview of the database storage structures.
+The following image shows the relationships between logical and physical structures of Oracle Database.
+This image also shows recovery-related structures that are optionally kept in the fast recovery area.

 ![Database Storage Structures](./images/database-storage-structures.png " ")